imhicihu/RSS-feeds-self-tracking-control-of-repositories-/README.md

 	- an account on [Feedly](http://feedly.com/) to verify the online status and their correct _timeline_
 	- knowledge of Javascript language (`.js`)
 * Configuration
+	- In process
 * Dependencies
-	- an internet connection, a computer, a rss viewer or an internet browser
+	- an internet connection, a computer, a rss viewer or an internet browser.
+Go to our Github Page (in process).
+And browse the variables offered.
-* Database configuration
-* How to run tests
 * Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+	- In process

 ### Who do I talk to? ###